sarahpeter540/sarahpeter540/markdown-practice.md

 TEXT FORMATTING.

 **I'm a Graphic Designer**.
-I want to become a confident developer, who inderstands how to *navigate through github* and use 'git commands' appropriately.
+I want to become a confident developer, who understands how to *navigate through github* and use 'git commands' appropriately.

 # Exercise 3